Tuesday, June 30, 2020

 STAGE 5: SEEKING DIVINE LEADING

-David sought the wisdom and direction from God regarding the way forward for his immediate problem.
-Despite his vast military experience and prowess, and the many victories for which he was decorated and celebrated, David knew that without the hand of God guiding him in his lowest moments, his effort would be an exercise in futility.
+David sought wisdom and direction from God on the way forward following his tragedy.
+Despite his vast military experience, proven battlefield prowess, and the many victories for which he was decorated and celebrated, David rightly discerned that without the hand of God guiding him during his lowest moments, his efforts would be an exercise in futility.
+He turned to God in prayer and sought His divine leading.
+He asked God whether he should pursue the enemies and whether he would overtake them.
+This is where his dependence on God was most practically demonstrated.

-Notice that a three day gap between David's return from Jezreel and the fleeing enemy forces may have been strategically impossible to bridge.
-David and his men may have feared for the worst.
+Notice that the three day gap that stood between David's return from Jezreel and the fleeing Amalekite forces may have been strategically impossible to bridge.
+It was legitimate for David and his men to have feared for the worst.
 They may have thought that the enemy had probably decimated their captors.
 This was the worst case scenario.
+As we wrestle with the ashes of life, we should bear in mind that God alone can lead us out of the ruin that stands before us.

 STAGE 6: GOD'S RESPONSE

-Our actions should be informed by divine wisdom in the word of God and patience in the presence of God so that we may walk with confidence in confronting the many troubles of this life.
-God never called into comfort and bliss.
-He however assures us of His presence.
+We need the discernment of God to appreciate what God is saying to us concerning our difficult circumstances of life.
+Until and unless God speaks, we remain helpless and without direction.
+Our strategies and actions should be informed by divine the wisdom that we can distill from the word of God and the leading of His Spirit.
+We need patience in the presence of God so that we may walk with confidence in confronting the many troubles of this life.
+God never called us into comfort and bliss.
+He however assures us of His presence comfort and leading in those difficult moments.

 As for David's case above, God miraculously provided vital intelligence details and direction using an abandoned Egyptian slave who was part of the raiding party (1 Samuel 30:11-15).
 The man had been left to die in the desert after he fell sick.
-This was miraculous in all proportions because usually such people were killed by the enemy to eliminate any possibility that they may be captured and betray the enemy's cause.
-God permitted the Amalekites to abandon this sickly man for a divine purpose.
+This was miraculous in all proportions because such captives were usually eliminated by the enemy to rule out any possibility that they may be captured and would betray the enemy's cause.
+God permitted the Amalekites to abandon this sickly Egyptian slave for a divine purpose.
+When we emerge through harrowing circumstances of life and look back, we discover God's divine footprints through the people and events that stood along our recovery path!
+God can use strangers or unusual people to lift us out of the ashes!
+These are divine agents appointed by God under those circumstances.

 STAGE 7: DIVINE VICTORY/GOD'S PURPOSES SERVED

-All the great men and women of the Bible were tested under severe afflictions.
-Some even perished but God later approved them (Hebrews 11).
-We should therefore hold a healthy view of trials and afflictions and reject the health and wealth heresy.
+All the great men and women of the Bible were tested under different sets of afflictions.
+Some even perished under their convictions but God later approved them as saints (Hebrews 11).
+We should therefore hold a healthy view of trials and afflictions to the glory of God.

 CONCLUSION

-Do you and I turn to God in our lowest moments or do we blame others for our misfortunes?
-What afflictions are you now undergoing and what prescriptions are you contemplating?
+Do you turn to God in your lowest moments or do you blame God or others for your misfortunes?
+What afflictions are you now undergoing and what prescriptions are you contemplating in response to them?

 Shalom